src-d/guide/developer-community/tech-talks.md

 >
 > John Eod

+When inviting speakers, please check how they present, speak (in English in our case), etc. You can usually find material online.
+If not, please schedule a short call, in English, with him/her so as to check all this before the actual invitation.

+To avoid any last minute schedule changes due to potential cancellations, we should always ask someone from our team to have a long talk prepared.
+This way, if someone doesn't make it, there's an easy replacement available.
+If all else fails, please make sure to email all attendees as soon as you know this (please remember to organise **visa** - if applicable - for this person beforehand to make sure he/she can travel if needed).

 ## Information & Logistics

 From each speaker, we'll need to collect a __Bio, Picture, Title & Abstract__ in order to build the website.